Bloomberg campaign hit with FEC complaint for $18M transfer to DNC

 In response to a detailed list of questions, the DNC referred Fox News to two tweets by their communications director, Xochitl Hinojosa.
 In one tweet about Bloomberg’s transfer, she said his contribution is different because his candidacy was “in earnest” and that a candidate “moving money just to transfer to a party doesn’t pass the smell test.”

-Hinojosa also said the money would help the party to scale up its Battleground Build-Up Program and hire more organizers.
+Hinojosa also said the money would help the party to scale up its Battleground Build-Up 2020 initiative and hire more organizers.
 Both of which are explicitly mentioned in Bloomberg’s March 20 memo to DNC Chairman Tom Perez.

 “We hope this investment will dramatically expand the DNC’s Battleground Build-Up 2020 efforts across battleground states, drawing in part from our own incredibly experienced and talented organizing staff,” the memo read.